wtsky/javascript-style-guide/README.md

         dragonball = 'z';
     ```

 - Initialize unassigned variables with `null`.
-This distinguishes declared but unassigned variables from `undefined` variables.
-E.g., given the declaration `var foo;`, a reference `foo`, a typo `fo0`, or any variable that does not exist all evaluate to `undefined`.
+This 1, more explicit, and 2, distinguishes declared but unassigned properties of objects from `undefined` properties.
+E.g., given the object `o` and the declaration `o.foo;`, a reference `o.foo`, a typo `o.fo0`, or any property that does not exist all evaluate to `undefined`.

     ```javascript
     // good